casper-network/ceps/text/0033-crash-recovery.md

 - Whenever a unit or an endorsement is created, emit a request to storage to store the latest data for the era.
 The data stored would contain:
     - The hash of the latest unit
-    - The list of hashes of endorsed units
+    - The list of hashes of latest units by each validator endorsed by us

 This data should be keyed by the consensus instance ID.